Days of the Week in Spanish

-Fortunately, it’s easy to learn the Spanish names for the days of the week.
+Fortunately, it’s easy to learn the Spanish days of the week.
 In fact, you’ll be well on your way to remembering them by the time you finish reading this article!
-We’ll teach you how to pronounce, remember and use the Spanish days of the week.
+We’ll teach you how to pronounce, remember and use the seven days of the week in Spanish.

 Spanish days of the week